Professor Rolf Aalto

 Rolf’s teaching focuses on the application of GIS, modelling, and laboratory methods to solving problems within River Basin Science.
 Students rate his modules highly, especially for 'development', and graduates report employability exceeding 90%.
 He leads the 2nd year field trip to California, which has received a rare "100%" rating for student satisfaction.

 - The Loomis Chaffee School.
-Top overall scholar and best science and language
+Top scholar, science & language awards

 - Dual BA/BSc degrees in Geology (Honors) and Applied Mathematics (UC Berkeley)